 The course seeks to meet the specific objectives: 1.)
 Situate contemporary theoretical, philosophical, methodological positions of Indigenous Scholarship within both the 20th century development of Indigenous Studies and Western Intellectual Histories and Practices (Sociology, Anthropology, Literature, Law, etc.); 2.)
 Critically evaluate the geo-political dimensions of Indigenous (academic) knowledge production, specifically in relation to Indigenous Studies in the North American context with implications and lessons from south America, New Zealand, Australia, Africa and elsewhere; 3.)
 Interpret primary lineages of Indigenous Studies according to the question/frameworks of/for decolonization and coloniality; 4.)
 Critical evaluation/reflections on scholar positionality within Indigenous Studies/academia.

-Learn more about our faculty by reading their full profiles here.
+Learn more about our faculty by reading their full profiles.

 * Please Note: It is suggested that students who are interested in the minor, notify us no later than the beginning of their second semester.
 If you have any questions please contact us.
 Exemptions or partial exemptions to these requirements require a petition to the AIISP Curriculum Committee.
 They will be decided on an individual basis.
-We encourage our students to contact Dr.Troy Richardson for academic advisement.
-Download our application and get started today!
+We encourage our students to contact Dr.Troy Richardson for academic advisement and AIISP office for a copy of an application.